Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/README.md

 - PLACEHOLDER_KEY - {DESCRIPTION OF VALUE}
 - ...

-Note: `terraform init` has not been run yet.
+Note: `terraform init` has been run.